-KJK’s construction litigation attorneys have extensive expertise with residential, commercial and transportation construction industry clients.
+KJK’s construction litigation attorneys have extensive experience with residential, commercial and transportation construction industry clients.
 We are well-versed in Ohio construction laws, so we can help you find a practical solution to litigate or resolve your dispute.

 Defective Work and Design Claims